Jidoka: Meaning and Definition

 This allowed him to prevent multiple errors to be passed on.
 With a warning signal, also known as Andon, it became clear to the employees that they were to stop.

 What does Jidoka mean?
 In Japanese, it means ‘building quality into the process’.
 Jidoka is sometimes referred to as autonomation, like an automation with human intelligence.
 This is a mixture of automation and autonomy.
-The automatic stop (Andon) went on to become well-known within Jidoka.
+The automatic stop (Andon) went on to become well-known within this method.

 Free of defects in Lean Manufacturing